SIX x-clear Member Information

 A Risk Committee, was also formed as an additional governance body for SIX x-clear.
 This committee advises the Board of Directors on key risk management issues and is presided over by an independent member of the Board of Directors.
 Additional details can be found in the enclosed Charter.

-SIX x-clear Ltd provides all core CCP services directly to its members and markets.
+SIX x-clear AG provides all core CCP services directly to its members and markets.

 Core clearing competences are conducted by SIX x-clear in a streamlined and efficient way.
 Additional services are provided by SIX Securities & Exchanges.
 The result is best-in-class operational excellence for day-to-day business.